 The Walkman was the beginning of the truly solipsistic musical experience.
 But back then headphone listening definitely seemed a musical experience, designed for quiet contemplation rather than moving around the bustling big city (despite Cliff’s sojourn through Milton Keynes in the superbly naff ‘Wired For Sound’ video).

-I took it to be an aural not psychological phenomenon – it was for wading into the music, not blocking out the world.
+I took it to be an aural not psychological phenomenon – for wading into the music, not blocking out the world.
 (Actually a lot of ’80s music seems made for headphone listening.
 Talking Heads’ Speaking In Tongues and Dolby’s The Flat Earth spring to mind.
 Is that true of music now?
 Isn’t it just loud then quiet, or quiet then loud?
 Does this matter?)

 Spotify’s MD Daniel Ek sums things up very well: ‘We are in the moment space, not the music space’.
 In other words, every important life ‘moment’, every emotion, should be accompanied by music.
 Or there’s probably something wrong with you.